 Looking up data from a table or worksheet is probably the most common activity undertaken by Excel users to create reports.
 Learning to use VLOOKUP for many is their first taste of Excel’s power.
 But what about when using Power Query?
-There isn’t a VLOOKUP function, so how can we lookup data from another table with Power Query?
+There isn’t a VLOOKUP function, so how can we lookup a value from another table with Power Query?
 Well… in Power Query, we use the merge transformation.

 Effectively there are three types of lookup, an exact match, an approximate match, and a fuzzy match.

-- Exact matches are the most common and require the lookup value to be identical.
+- Exact match: The most common and require the lookup value to be identical.

-- Approximate matches find the value above (or below) the lookup value.
+- Approximate match: Finds the value above (or below) the lookup value.

-- Fuzzy matches find values based on how similar they are to other values using some form of algorithm.
+- Fuzzy match: Finds values based on how similar they are to other values using a pattern-matching algorithm.

-Power Query can do all of these types, though in this post, we will focus primarily on the first two.
-To perform a lookup in Power Query, we will be using the merge transformation, which is on the Home ribbon.
+Power Query can do all of these lookup types, though, in this post, we focus primarily on the first two.

-- Rebates – The discount given to customers for buying over specific values.
+- Rebates: Details the discount given to customers for buying over specific values.

-To illustrate how we can lookup data in Power Query we will be creating two reports.
+To illustrate how we lookup a value in another table in Power Query we will create two reports.

 Total Sales by Town (lookup with an exact match)

-The Sales values and the Town of each customer are in separate tables.
-Therefore, to calculate the total sales for each town, we need to use the Merge function to perform the lookup.
+The Sales values and Town of each customer are in separate tables.
+Therefore, to calculate the total sales for each town, we need to use the Merge transformation to join the tables together.

 Total Rebate by Customer (lookup with an approximate match)

-To get the rebate for each Customer we need to perform an approximate match.
+To get each customer’s rebate, we need to perform an approximate match.
 We don’t necessarily want to match the exact value, but to find the band in which the sales value falls.
-We will still use the Merge function to look up the value, but we will need a few more transformations to get the correct end result.
+We still use the Merge function to look up the value, but we will need a few more transformations to get the correct result.

 Load the data into Power Query

-Start by loading the three tables into Power Query.
+Start by loading the three example tables into Power Query.

-Click on any cell in the Sales table, then select Data -> From Table / Range from the Excel menu.
+Click on any cell in the Sales table, then click Data > From Table / Range from the Excel ribbon.

-For our example, we do not need to load the data into the worksheet, instead we can just create a connection.
-From the Power Query ribbon click Home -> Close & Load To…
+For our example, we do not need to load the data into the worksheet.
+Instead, we load the data as a connection.
+From the Power Query ribbon, click Home > Close & Load To…

 Select Only Create Connection from the Import Data window, then click OK.

-In Excel, open the Queries & Connections pane (Click Data -> Queries & Connections if it is not visible), the three queries should be listed.
+In Excel, open the Queries & Connections pane (Click Data> Queries & Connections if it is not visible), and the three queries should be listed.

 To illustrate an exact match, we will create a report of total sales by town.